 Virginia Hall (1906-1982), World War II Spy for the Allies

-At the time of her return, Germany had invaded Poland so Hall went to Paris and enlisted in the French Army as an ambulance driver.
+At the time of her return, Germany had just invaded Poland.
+Hall went to Paris and enlisted in the French Army as an ambulance driver.
 As she saw what the Nazis were doing to the Jewish people in Poland, she became convinced that she had to go where she could help.

 Hall joined the British Resistance, an organization known as the SOE (Special Operations Executive).
-Within a few weeks of joining the SOE, she went undercover as a journalist, basing herself in a southern section of France that was occupied by the Nazis.
-She helped put in place safe drop zones for bringing in new agents, supplies, money, and weapons and proved to be exceedingly good at the work.
+Within a few weeks working with the SOE, Hall went undercover as a journalist.
+She moved to a southern section of France that was occupied by the Nazis.
+Virginia Hall worked efficiently to create safe drop zones for Allies.
+That way new agents, supplies, money, and weapons could all be brought in.